nonhermitian/mthree/docs/error.rst

     quasis.expval_and_stddev()

-Although this standard deviation is an upper-bound, it is usually a tight upper-bound that can be faithfully used further analysis.
+Although this standard deviation is an upper bound, it is usually a tight upper bound that can be faithfully used for further analysis.